onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 ## Level Progression
 ### Software Developer I
 ##### Expectations
-- You're acquiring the basic skills, behaviors, and knowledge necessary for being a professional software developer.
+- You’re acquiring the basic skills, behaviors, and knowledge necessary for being a professional software developer.
 - You complete narrowly-defined tasks with clear instructions.
 - You are consistently a collaborative, helpful, and curious team member.